Sample Poultry Farming Business Plan Template

 Your Farm’s Location

-Just as we humans need where to live and lay our heads; birds as well need a place to call their home.
+Just as humans need where to live and lay their heads, birds need a place to call their home.

 First, you might have noticed that most poultry farms you know are not near residential apartments.

-The reasons are simples; odor, noise, and water pollution.
+The reasons are simple: odor, noise, and water pollution.

-The major reason why poultry farms are usually not allowed by the government to be near a residential apartment is because of the poultry odor which is a result of the chickens’ droppings (feces).
+The primary reason poultry farms are usually not allowed by the government to be near residential apartments is the poultry odor resulting from the chicken droppings (feces).

 The other reason is because of the noise.
-Chickens do make a lot of noise, while the third reason why you can’t site your (major) poultry farm near a residential apartment is because of the possible water pollution.
+Chickens make a lot of noise, and the third reason you can’t site your (primary) poultry farm near a residential apartment is possible water pollution.

 However, that can only work with a few tens of birds.

-One of the silly mistakes you have to avoid is having your major poultry farm at your backyard, then have your brooding pen (where little chicken is kept) just by the side of your layers’ pen while you manage the two together.
+One of the silly mistakes you must avoid is having your central poultry farm in your backyard and then having your brooding pen (where little chicken is kept) just by the side of your layers’ pen while you manage the two together.

-This could affect the day-old chickens and it may lead to a great loss.
+This could affect the day-old chickens and lead to a significant loss.
 (We’ll discuss more on this later)

-If you are planning to start at your backyard however, you have to pay attention to how poultry pens should be constructed and other precautions we’ll talk about in the next chapter.
+If you plan to start in your backyard, consider how poultry pens should be constructed and other precautions we’ll discuss in the next chapter.

-Few things to consider while choosing where to locate your major poultry farm are;
+A few things to consider while choosing where to locate your central poultry farm are;

 First is,